itomnat/MovieApp/DEPLOYMENT.md

 ## Deployment Steps

 ### Current Configuration (Fixed)
-The project now has a proper `vercel.json` configuration that should work automatically.
+The project now has a proper `vercel.json` configuration and `.vercelignore` file that should work automatically.

 1. **Push to GitHub**: Make sure all changes are committed and pushed
 2. **Connect to Vercel**: Link your GitHub repository to Vercel